homer0/jimpex/README.md

 });
 ```

-> - Like Express, you can send a callback to be executed after the server starts.
-> - You also have a `listen` alias with the same signature as express (port and callback) for serverless platforms where you don't manually start the app.

-You can also stop the app by calling `stop()`:
+And finally, you can also stop the application by calling...

 ```js
 app.stop();